 Vestibular System 101

 First, what exactly is the vestibular system?
 It is a series of canals in the ears that tell you whether your head and body is moving.
 This is what gives a sense of spatial orientation and equilibrium.
 The vestibular system pulls together various signals from your body, including your feet, to provide this information.
 Sensory organs of your eyes, muscles and joints, and the vestibular apparatus—located above each ear—send information to the brain stem in the form of nerve impulses.
-(If you recall from high school biology, impulses from nerve endings receive information from the organs and send it to the brain).
+(If you recall from high school biology, impulses from nerve endings receive information from the organs.)

 The balance information is sorted out and combined with other information from the cerebellum, the coordination center of the brain that is responsible for muscle memory.
 It also draws from the cerebral cortex, the brain’s thinking and memory center.
 For example, when you practice a tennis serve over and over, it becomes automatic due to muscle memory.
 But when you integrate new environmental information, like adjusting to a new court surface, your thinking brain recruits a different movement pattern to best execute the swing.